coldsofttech/pyawsopstoolkit/README.md

   streamlining resource discovery and management.
 - **Security Risks/Vulnerabilities**: Safeguard your AWS infrastructure by proactively identifying and addressing security threats and vulnerabilities.
-Leverage dedicated tools to detect misconfigurations, insecure permissions, and potential entry points for cyber attacks.
+Leverage dedicated tools to detect misconfigurations, insecure permissions, and potential entry points for cyberattacks.
 Stay vigilant with continuous monitoring and auditing to maintain a robust security posture and mitigate risks effectively.
+- **Insights**: Gain comprehensive insights into various aspects of your AWS infrastructure to maintain optimal hygiene and clean up unused or obsolete resources.

 ## What's Next?